Windsor Hotel fire

 The Windsor Hotel fire occurred on March 17, 1899.
 The hotel located at 575 Fifth Avenue (at the corner of East 47th Street) in Manhattan, New York City, New York.
 The seven-story hotel opened in 1873, at a time when hotel residency was becoming popular with the wealthy, and was advertised as "the most comfortable and homelike hotel in New York."
-It burned down on St Patrick's Day 1899 with great loss of life.
+It burned down on St Patrick's Day 1899, with 45 confirmed dead and unidentified body parts attributed to the 41 missing and presumed dead.